7wei/shareuhack/_posts/how-to-take-dog-to-japan/index.md

   ]
 ---

-This article is currently only available for Chinese.
+This article is currently only available in Chinese.